 At 18.8 per US dollar, the Mexican peso was trading on April-20 close to its strongest level in 6 ½ months, though it was meeting significant resistance (USD/MXN support) at 18.75—a level from which the peso was repelled twice last October, in March, and once already in April.

 Boosting the peso has been the thriving oil market.
 Oil is high on the list of Mexico’s top exports and by April-20 it was up 44 percent for the year to $65 per barrel.

 Also supporting the peso has been the dovish turn by the Federal Reserve.
 With no increase in US interest rates projected this year, the dollar will weaken and the peso should gain value because Mexico holds high levels of dollar-denominated debt, which becomes easier to repay when dollars are cheap and US rates are low.

 Earlier this year, ING said that the peso would be among 2019’s best performing emerging market currencies, though newly-formed BlueLine Asset Management said one if its first market bets would be on peso depreciation based on disappointing economic growth.

-United States Dollar (USD) outlook
+United States Dollar (USD)

-The US dollar has benefitted this year despite some quite serious escalations in US-China trade tensions, mainly because the greenback is still considered a safer currency to own than most others.
-By mid-May, the Dollar Index was nearly 2 percent higher year-to-date; it was only 0.5 percent away from making a 2-year high.
+The US dollar has held its value this year despite a serious escalation in US-China trade tensions, mainly because the greenback is still considered a safer currency to own than most others.
+After grim employment data on June-7, the Dollar Index was up 0.5 percent on the year (it had fallen 2 percent from May’s 2-year high).

 Why can't I just get the MXN/USD market rate I see online or in the media?

-The MXN/USD mid-rate is the rate you will see quoted online or the news.
-It is actually just the theoretical half-way point (hence mid-rate) between
+The mid-rate is the rate you will see quoted online or the news.
+It is actually just the half-way point (hence mid-rate) between

 The exact potential savings depends on the currencies being exchanged and the amount you are transferring and if you are willing to shop around.